 Switch to a hook attachment, then knead in remaining 1/2 cup flour.
 Continue to let knead, while adding more flour 1 or 2 Tbsp at a time as needed until dough isn't overly tacky.

-Knead on medium-low speed about 6 - 8 minutes until dough is soft and supple and pulls away from the sides of the bowl.
-Dough should be just slightly sticky.
+Knead on low speed about 4 minutes until dough is soft and supple and pulls away from the sides of the bowl (not the bottom of the bowl though).
+Dough should be slightly sticky.

 Transfer dough to a large oiled bowl (preferably coated with olive oil or olive oil cooking spray), turn dough to other side to coat opposite side in oil.

 Cover bowl with plastic wrap and let rest until double in volume in a warm place about 1 1/2 hours, or even better 24 hours in the fridge if time allows.
 If using the fridge method, the following day you'll need to let the dough come to room temperature for about 1 hour before shaping.

 Near end of rising place pizza stone in oven and let preheat to 475 degrees for 30 - 45 minutes.

 After rising, press dough down, divide into two portions (freeze** second portion for later at this point if desired).